MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ## [Provider format](#tab/tabid-native)

+### Getting started with Honeywell on Azure Quantum

 This example shows how to send a basic quantum circuit in the Honeywell OpenQASM 2.0 format to a Honeywell Quantum Computing target via Azure Quantum.